-2. The City has numerous zones associated with its Planned Communities, as described below.
+^{2.} The City has numerous zones associated with its Planned Communities, as described below.
 Zones contained within a Planned Community must be consistent with the General Plan Land Use Designation and provide standards specific to the Planned Community.
-Sources: City of Lake Forest General Plan, 2020; City of Lake Forest Zoning Code, 2021

 Planned Communities